aessel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scripts writes a confused emoji
+scripts displays a confused emoji